DFE-Digital/architecture/reference/dfe-target-architecture.md

 -   provides a stable and scalable platform capability
 -   evolves independently from the user interfaces that consume it

+Instead of every service building its own versions of common capabilities, engines allow DfE to provide them once and reuse them widely.

 ## Core components of the target architecture

+The target architecture organises capabilities into three types of engine, supported by shared, enabling platforms.

 ![Layered architecture diagram showing the core engines used in the DfE target architecture.
 A front-end engine provides shared user-facing